Quick Question: Why Does My Skin Look Worse After Work?

 With skincare out of the way, office air can also challenge makeup’s staying power.
 Dehydrated skin can lead to a patchy base and flaky lipstick, while excess oil causes smudged mascara and a shiny T-zone.
 Happily, Dr. Phillips suggests that tailoring your skincare routine to combat the effects of office life can even help your makeup last longer.
 But beyond skincare, choose your makeup products wisely.

-A smoothing primer like Milani Conceal + Perfect Blur Out Smoothing Primer, $15.99, will help grip a wayward base.
-Keeping your lips moisturized throughout the day with nourishing balm, such as S’able Labs Moringa Lip Salve, $23, will also prevent flaking and revive your lipstick.
-For eyes, consider a tubing mascara like Merit Clean Lash Lengthening Mascara, $26, or Revolution Wrap Lash Tubing Mascara, $12, both of which are smudgeproof yet easy to remove with water.
+A smoothing primer like Milani Conceal + Perfect Blur Out Smoothing Primer, £14, will help grip a wayward base.
+Keeping your lips moisturised throughout the day with nourishing balm, such as S’able Labs Moringa Lip Salve, £21, will also prevent flaking and revive your lipstick.
+For eyes, consider a tubing mascara like Merit Clean Lash Lengthening Mascara, £23, or Revolution Wrap Lash Tubing Mascara, £10.99, both of which are smudgeproof yet easy to remove with water.

-Lastly, to control shine throughout the day, finish your makeup with a little translucent powder like Refy Skin Finish Powder, $32 — ideal for soaking up excess sebum on the forehead, nose, and chin instantly and throughout the day.
+Lastly, to control shine throughout the day, finish your makeup with a little translucent powder like Refy Skin Finish Powder, £22 — ideal for soaking up excess sebum on the forehead, nose and chin instantly and throughout the day.

 AdvertisementADVERTISEMENT